Prism adaptation: Prism adaptation paradigm

 The initial pointing errors induced by the prismatic goggles are caused by the misalignment of the observer's motor and proprioceptive maps.
 Once the error has been detected, the observer makes a conscious effort to try and fix the error via strategic recalibration.
-The reduction in error is also helped by an unconscious process referred to as spatial realignment, which gradually realigns the visual and proprioceptive maps (Newport and Schenk, 2012).
+The reduction in error is also helped by an unconscious process referred to as spatial realignment, which gradually realigns the visual and proprioceptive maps.
 This means that over a series of repeated attempts, the observer is able to reduce the margin of error and become more accurate in pointing to the visual target despite the visual displacement.
-Usually it takes an individual as few as 10 trials to adapt to the visual displacement and successfully point to the target (Rossetti et al., 1993).
+Usually it takes an individual as few as 10 trials to adapt to the visual displacement and successfully point to the target.